Maurice Ferré: 1996 and 2004 county mayoral campaigns; 2001 city mayoral campaign; 2010 U.S. Senate campaign

 Ferré ran for mayor of Miami-Dade County in 1996, finishing in third against fellow Commissioners Alex Penelas and Arthur Teele.
 Ferré won 20% and did not make it to the runoff.

-In November 2001, Ferré lost his bid to be reelected Mayor of Miami.
+In November 2001, Ferré lost his bid to be once again elected as Mayor of Miami.

 Ferré attempted his second run for mayor of Miami-Dade County in 2004; however, he won only 17.76% of the vote, and did not make the run-off.